 Aquila Resources submitted applications for multiple permits related to the Back Forty Project: (1) a mining permit which would authorize construction of the mine, haul roads, onsite milling and processing facilities, and tailings basins for waste-rock; (2) a wetlands permit that would authorize the direct and indirect destruction and impairment of wetlands at the mine site, caused by dewatering, groundwater drawdown, filling of and dredging of wetlands, and destruction from mining and facility construction; (3) a wastewater discharge permit (known as a NPDES permit) which would authorize water treatment and authorize the discharge of industrial wastewater to the Menominee River; and (4) an air quality permit.

-SUMMARY OF BACK FORTY PERMIT APPLICATIONS
+STATUS OF BACK FORTY PERMIT APPLICATIONS

 - Back Forty Project Mining Permit application